Give ‘Em Hell, Bernie

 The problem, said Baltimore Mayor Stephanie Rawlings-Blake, is that city officials were unable to “fully engage” with the officers “because of our Law Enforcement Officers’ Bill of Rights.”

 That such a bill of rights exists was news to many in Maryland.
-But the mayor was correct to note […]
+But the mayor was correct to […]

 Read the Full Article